21 Amazing Beaches in Heraklion for Crete Travelers

 16. Agiofaraggo beach

-Once you reach the beach, you’ll find fine pebbles, sparkling blue waters, and majestic high cliffs.
-It’s a place that offers an authentic Cretan experience and should be on your itinerary if you’re visiting the area.
+Once you reach the beach, you find fine pebbles, sparkling blue waters and majestic high cliffs.
+The beach offers an authentic Cretan experience and deserves a place on your itinerary if you are visiting the area.

 17. Fodele beach

-Fodele Beach, a less crowded destination, provides a peaceful retreat from the usual hustle.
-The beachfront, well-kept and equipped with all necessary amenities, ensures a comfortable vacation.
 The beach’s western part features a large resort with sunbeds and umbrellas, ideal for unwinding.
-The eastern part remains largely untouched and less frequented, offering a more private experience.
+The eastern part remains largely untouched and less frequented, offering a more private experience — the quiet, hidden corner of an otherwise organised beach.

 The waters at Fodele Beach are clear and suitable for swimming.
 The beach showcases unique rock formations and captivating water effects from sunlight.
-It is a family-friendly location due to its smooth white sand and relatively shallow seas, suitable for children.
+Its smooth white sand and relatively shallow seas suit children.
 However, the waters can become rough due to strong winds.
-For calmer waters, visitors are advised to head to the western side of Fodele, near the small pier.
+For calmer waters, visitors head to the western side of Fodele, near the small pier.

 18. Kommos beach

-Kommos Beach, a favored spot for both tourists and locals, is situated in the Heraklion region of Crete.
-It extends along the southernmost part of Messara Bay’s shoreline, approximately 66 kilometers (41 miles) southwest of Heraklion and just 2 kilometers (1.2 miles) north of Matala, near the village of Pitsidia.
-The beach is known for its unique rock formations and natural wonders, which create a distinctive setting for beachgoers.
-The clear blue waters and sandy shores of Kommos Beach make it an ideal location for swimming and appreciating the impressive views of the Libyan Sea and the Paximadia islands.
+The clear blue waters and sandy shores of Kommos Beach suit swimming and views across the Libyan Sea and the Paximadia islands.
 A section of the beach, known as Potamos or Potamoserma, has been a popular destination for naturists since the 1970s.
-Kommos Beach also holds historical importance as it was the port of Phaestus during the Bronze Age.
-The archaeological site of Kommos is located nearby.
+Kommos Beach also holds historical importance as the port of Phaestus during the Bronze Age.
+The archaeological site of Kommos lies nearby.

 19. Psari Forada beach

-Psari Forada Beach, situated 88 kilometers south of Heraklion and 58 kilometers west of Agios Nikolaos, is a long, sandy beach.
-It is shielded from high winds by capes on both sides.
 The beach is believed to be located in the ancient town of Sidonia, once a seaside village of fishermen and farmers from the nearby village Kalami.
-The region’s mild temperature makes it ideal for cultivating olive trees, subtropical fruits like bananas, and outdoor vegetables.
-The journey from Heraklion to Psari Forada takes approximately 1 hour and 22 minutes.
-Renting a vehicle allows for travel at your own convenience and pace.
+The region’s mild temperature makes it ideal for cultivating olive trees, subtropical fruits such as bananas, and outdoor vegetables.
+The journey from Heraklion to Psari Forada takes approximately 1 hour and 22 minutes, so renting a vehicle allows travel at your own convenience and pace.

 20. Tertsa beach